Ayurvedic Skin Care

 The blemishes, flare-ups, eczema, acne, and other imbalances that manifest on our skin speak volumes about the state of our inner balance.
 Every aspect of our lifestyle, from the nutrients we consume to the quality of our sleep and our connection with nature, influences our skin’s health and appearance.

 Just as stress, anxiety, and lack of sleep can cast shadows in the form of dark circles, dullness, and breakouts, inner peace, joy, and contentment can illuminate our complexion with a healthy glow.
-Embrace a holistic approach to skincare.
+Embrace a holistic and personalized approach to skincare.

-Vata Dosha (Space + Air)
+Skin Routine for Vata Dosha (Space + Air)

 Vata dosha is characterized by qualities of dryness, coldness, and roughness.
-Individuals with a predominant Vata constitution tend to have delicate skin that is prone to dryness, fine lines, and wrinkles.
+Individuals with a predominant Vata constitution tend to have delicate and thing skin that is prone to dryness, fine lines, and wrinkles.
 Balancing Vata skin requires a focus on proper hydration, warmth, and nourishment.

 • Cleansing: Start your day with a gentle, hydrating cleanser to remove impurities without stripping natural oils.
 Look for ingredients like almond oil, rose, or chamomile to soothe and moisturize.